Tae Honma

-Tae Honma (本間多恵, Honma Tae) is a Japanese professional wrestler currently working as a freelancer and is best known for her tenure with the Japanese promotions Ice Ribbon and Actwres girl'Z.
+Tae Honma (本間多恵, Honma Tae) is a Japanese retired professional wrestler best known for her tenure with the Japanese promotions Ice Ribbon and Actwres girl'Z.

 Professional wrestling career

-Independent circuit (2015-present)
+Independent circuit (2015–2025)

 As a freelancer, Honma is known for competing in multiple promotions of the Japanese independent scene.
 At The 45th Anniversary of All Japan Pro Wrestling on August 27, 2017, she teamed up with Miyuki Takase in a losing effort against Natsumi Maki and Saori Anou.
 At Oz Academy Plum Hanasaku 2018 ~ OZ No Kuni In Nagoya on August 19, 2018, she teamed up with Tsubasa Kuragaki to defeat Aoi Kizuki and Sae.
 At WAVE Nagoya WAVE ~Kin Shachi~ Vol. 18, an event promoted by pro Wrestling Wave on September 30, 2018, Honma teamed up with Miyuki Takase in a losing effort against Cherry and Rina Yamashita.
 On the second night of the Wrestle-1's W-1 Cherry Blossom Tour on April 7, 2019, Honma teamed up with Saori Anou in a losing effort against Himeka Arita and Reika Saiki.
 At PURE-J Pure Slam Vol. 3, an event promoted by Pure-J on September 23, 2019, she teamed up with Leon to defeat Hanako Nakamori and Moeka Haruhi.
 At JTO House, an event promoted by Professional Wrestling Just Tap Out on December 18, 2019, Honma teamed up with Maika to defeat Tomoka Inaba and Nao Kakuta.
 At 2AW Grand Slam In 2AW Square, an event promoted by Active Advance Pro Wrestling on March 28, 2021, Honma teamed up with Miku Aono to unsuccessfully challenge 3A (Ayame Sasamura and Rina Shingaki) for the World Woman Pro-Wrestling Diana Tag Team Championship.